Hgaylor0220/ParkApi.Solution/Readme.md

 | user can search by restrictions | Forest pass |  shows all parks with forest pass acceptance |
 | user can search for park by attraction| waterfalls| returns all parks with waterfalls |

+## Known bugs
+Db is not respoding to run build.

 ## Technologies

-C#, EntityFramework, .NET, MySQL Workbench, VS Code, .cshtml, ASP.NET, PostMan, API;
+C#, EntityFramework, .NET, MySQL Workbench, VS Code, .cshtml, ASP.NET, PostMan, API, NSwag documentation;

 ## License